 As a transfer student, you come to William & Mary with a lot of college experience under your belt.
 You probably think you've got everything under control, and that you know what you're doing.
 You're probably right.
 But every university is different, and we have plans to help you transition smoothly into W&M academic life.

 Advising begins before you arrive on campus.
 A peer advisor will contact you before you arrive.
-Peer advisors are a fellow W&M students who can answer most of your questions about academic life here.
-They can also help you with a required mini-course, College Studies.
+Peer advisors are fellow W&M students who can answer most of your questions about academic life here.
+They can also help you with an on-line, required mini-course, College Studies.
 This course will introduce you to the registration process and help you select your first classes at W&M.

 You will receive online links to College Studies and the New Student Inventory some time before orientation.